 In this section, we present a variety of tests of the salient features of our model.
-Our focus is on the the new hire wage because it is allocational.
+Our focus is on the new hire wage because it is allocational in the second period of the two-period model.

 4.1 The Data